Admission requirements

 Belgian students that are interested in following our program need to contact us.

-The Master program and the relevance of bioinformatics and computational biology will be presented in the Talk Room (door at the top left of the entrance room).
-Afterwards, there is the opportunity to ask questions and talk with current students, alumni and doctoral students in the Booth Room (door at the top right of the entrance room).
-People from industry will also be present to discuss internship and job opportunities.
+The Master program and the relevance of bioinformatics and computational biology will be presented.
+Afterwards, there is the opportunity to ask questions and meet alumni and some people from industry as of 17:30.

 You can find the flyer to spread the word here.